Native Languages of the Americas: Gros Ventre Legends, Myths, and Stories

 Although benign races of small magical creatures exist in many Native American tribes, the Little People

-of the Gros Ventres are dangerous man-eaters feared by the people.
+of Gros Ventre stories are dangerous man-eaters feared by the people.
 They are said to be about three feet tall, dark-skinned, and

 left-handed.
 Some Gros Ventre people used to leave offerings of animal lungs for the Little People to keep them from becoming